seathasky/FF14-MAC_ModSupport/README.md

 ![dxgi](https://i.imgur.com/hCykZj8.png!)

-These need to be set prior to running game after installing Gshade.
+After these have been overriden, restart crossover.
+These need to be set prior to running game and after installing Gshade.

 ------------------------------------------------------------------------------------------------------------
 **STEP 9 (optional)** - So you want to use your FF14 Windows License instead of the Mac one.